 Whichever county you choose for your non-group,self-guided walking holiday in the UK, we provide maps, our meticulously compiled route notes, and luggage transfers, so that you can walk from one invitingguesthouse or B&B to the next at a pace that suits you.

 One reason to choose an Inntravel walking holiday in the UK is to see an area up close.
 Ours are Slow holidays, and so our diligently planned routes (explained in easy-to-read notes) are short enough that you don’t have to rush.
-And because you have no group and no luggage (we take care of that), you can make impromptu stops at churches, stately homes and castles, all of which, along with the guesthouses and B&Bs of great charm, makes for a memorable walking break in the UK.
+And because you have no group and no luggage (we take care of that), you can make impromptu stops at churches, stately homes and castles, all of which, along with the accommodation of great charm, makes for a memorable walking break in the UK.

 Walking holidays in UK: the Peak District and beyond